bridgetownrb/bridgetown-sample-plugin/README.md

 `package.json`, and then run `script/release`.
 This will require you to have a registered account with both the [RubyGems.org](https://rubygems.org) and [NPM](https://www.npmjs.com) registries.
-You can optionally remove the `package.json` and `frontend` folder if you don't need to package frontend assets for Webpack.
+You can optionally remove the `package.json` and `frontend` folder if you don't need to package frontend assets.

-If you run into any problems or need further guidance, please check out our [Bridgetown community resources](https://www.bridgetownrb.com/docs/community) where friendly folks are standing by to help you build and release your plugin or theme.
+If you run into any problems or need further guidance, please check out our [Bridgetown community resources](https://www.bridgetownrb.com/community) where friendly folks are standing by to help you build and release your plugin or theme.

-**NOTE:** make sure you add the `bridgetown-plugin` [topic](https://github.com/topics/bridgetown-plugin) to your plugin's GitHub repo so the plugin or theme will show up on [Bridgetown's official Plugin Directory](https://www.bridgetownrb.com/plugins)!
-(There may be a day or so delay before you see it appear.)
+To publish a gem publicly and have it included in [Bridgetown's official Plugin Directory](https://www.bridgetownrb.com/plugins), [use this guide](https://www.bridgetownrb.com/docs/plugins#creating-a-gem) to get started!